mrtcode/opstream-example-socket.io/README.md

 # OpStream + Socket.io example

-OpStream wraps Socket.io and guarantees sequence for packets packets no matter which transport layer is used.
+OpStream wraps Socket.io and guarantees sequence for packets no matter which transport layer is used.

 ```